Effigy proposal guidelines

 Schedule

 After all the proposals are submitted, the panel will decide which ones they consider feasible, and may schedule interviews with the submitters to learn more about their vision.
 The decision on what gets built should be made sometime in mid-December.
-Please be available to meet with Panel or LLC during this period.
+Please be available to meet with the Panel or the Board during this period.
 We want to help you make your proposal as strong as possible.

 Feedback